oonap0oo/small-Python-projects/README.md

 *  Elliptical orbits
 *  Hyperbolic trajectories

-The code only uses Turtle grahics for drawing.
+The code uses Turtle graphics for drawing.

 Calculations are done just using the math library.